DevangThakkar/katacoda-scenarios/cloudconductor/dockerizing_for_CC/step3.md

  API version:       1.40
  ...`

-We can build a Docker image from the Dockerfile using the following command:
+We can build a Docker image from the Dockerfile using the shown command below.
+Building a Docker image for the first time takes a while but future re-builds are much faster due to caching of unchanged layers.

 `docker build -t davelabhub/example_docker:1.0 .`{{execute}}